AngeloJacobo/RISC-V/README.md

 ## About
 Design implementation of the RISC-V Base 32 Integer core in Verilog HDL.
 This is a 5-stage pipeline processor core and supports the Zicsr (Control Status Registers) extension.
 This is RISC-V compliant and passed `rv32ui` (RV32 User-Mode Integer-Only) and `rv32mi` (RV32 Machine-Mode Integer-Only) [tests of RISC-V International.](https://github.com/riscv-software-src/riscv-tests) Formal verification via [SymbiYosys](https://github.com/YosysHQ/sby) is also utilized to  test the pipeline design.
+Includes support for [FreeRTOS](https://www.freertos.org/).

 The RISC-V ISA implemented here is based on [Volume 1, Unprivileged Spec v.
 20191213](https://github.com/riscv/riscv-isa-manual/releases/tag/Ratified-IMAFDQC) and [Volume 2, Privileged Spec v.
 20211203.](https://github.com/riscv/riscv-isa-manual/releases/tag/Priv-v1.12)